ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-customHeaders" />
 #### `customHeaders` {object} ####
 **Introduced:** PhantomJS 1.5
 This property specifies additional HTTP request headers that will be sent to the server for every request issued (for pages _and_ resources).
 The default value is an empty object `{}`.
 Headers names and values get encoded in US-ASCII before being sent.
-Please note that the 'User-Agent' should be set using the [`WebPage#settings`](#webpage-settings)</a>, setting the 'User-Agent' property in this property will _overwrite_ the value set via `WebPage#settings`.
+Please note that the 'User-Agent' should be set using the [`WebPage#settings`](#webpage-settings), setting the 'User-Agent' property in this property will _overwrite_ the value set via `WebPage#settings`.

 Example:
 ```js